cbyte/amx/README.md

 # Zukunftsmusik
-Zukunftsmusik (part of the German idiom *Zukunftsmusik sein*, somewhat comparable to the idiom *to be still a long way off*, consisting of the words *Zukunft = future* and *Musik = music*) is an interactive installation that aims provide an environment where the visitors can create unique soundscapes together - by moving their smartphones every user can actively manipulate the ambients sounds.
+Zukunftsmusik (part of the German idiom *Zukunftsmusik sein*, somewhat comparable to the idiom *to be still a long way off*, consisting of the words *Zukunft = future* and *Musik = music*) is an interactive installation that aims to provide an environment where the visitors can create unique soundscapes together - by moving their smartphones every user can actively manipulate the ambients sounds.
 In their role as performers, the participants themselves become a part of this artistic experience.
-This project is being developed in the course *Computer- und Medienkunst* at the University of Lubeque by master's degree students of the major *Digital Media*.
+This project is being developed in the course *Computer- und Medienkunst* at the University of Lübeck by master's degree students of the major *Digital Media*.

 # How does it work?